You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 Step one foot onto a low bench or step.

-Press through heel to rise, then step down with control.
+Press through your heel to rise, then step down with control.

 Switch legs.

-Modifications: Use a lower step or slow march in place.
+Modifications: Use a lower step or do a slow march in place.

-Progression: Increase pace for a light aerobic challenge, or add knee drive at the top.
+Progression: Increase your pace for a light aerobic challenge, or add a knee drive at the top.

 6. Wall Sit